Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 }
 ```

-!!! example "Running the workflow on the compute nodes with profiles"
+!!! example "Exercise: Running the workflow on the compute nodes with profiles"

     Run the workflow once more, this time using the executor profiles: